-Cheryl and I grabbed a table in at the back of a coffee shop at Ceasar's Palace where she'd just finished participating the year's biggest CCWomen's Event.
+Cheryl and I grabbed a table at the back of a coffee shop at Caesar’s Palace where she'd just finished participating in the year's biggest CCWomen's Event.
 CCWomen is a woman lead organization that works together to raise the profile of women in customer engagement roles, pursuing success, developing new skills, and learning the value and power of our community.
-Her passion for empowering women was immediately evident, and the glow coming out of the CCWomens event was palpable.
+Her passion for empowering women was immediately evident, and the glow coming out of the CCWomen’s event was palpable.
 Here’s the conversation we had next.

 A legacy of 51 years of CX Experience

 In a way, Cheryl's lifetime of CX accomplishments started 51 years ago with her mother, who as a role model for women everywhere, laid a foundation of achievement for women and the CX industry.
 Cheryl spoke about her childhood and the impact her mom had on her.
 In a time before #metoo during the 1970s Cheryl's mom grabbed the corporate ladder and bravely climbed it rung by rung and retired as a VP.
 She forged a path for women everywhere, and Cheryl followed in her footsteps.

 For the last 20+ years, Cheryl has proudly done the same.
 I can't sell you a bridge, but I can keep you from jumping off one.
 Over her career at Citizens Bank, she's held many customer experience roles.
 She began her career as an agent taking calls which lead to supervisory and managerial positions.
 She started managing a small customer care team where she developed a reputation as someone who could “fix” issues.
 That reputation led her to take on more challenges, each time delivering high value to the organization, not to mention balancing her life as a wife and mom in a time when women had to redefine workplaces everywhere if they were to succeed.

 Today she is a Director and SVP responsible for the day to day credit card customer servicing experience.